• Skip to primary navigation

 Are blondies meant to be gooey in the middle?

-Blondies are pretty well known for their thick, chewy, and gooey center.
+Blondies are pretty well-known for their thick, chewy, and gooey center.
 That being said, if your blondies are overly gooey in the center, they may be underbaked.
-Your blondies are done baking when the center is almost fully set and the edges are slightly golden brown.
+They are done baking when the middle of the blondies is almost fully set and the edges are slightly golden brown.

 What is the flavor in Biscoff cookies?

-Belgian brown sugar gives Lotus Biscoff cookies a sweet caramel flavor.
-The cookies are also packed with the flavor of warm spices like cinnamon, nutmeg, and ginger.
+Belgian brown sugar gives the crunchy Biscoff cookies a sweet caramel flavor.
+The cookies are also packed with the flavor of warm spices like nutmeg and ginger with a hint of cinnamon.

 Can you freeze blondies?

-Yes, you can store these Biscoff cookie butter blondies in the freezer for up to 3 months.
+Yes, you can store these Lotus Biscoff blondies in the freezer for up to 3 months.
 Be sure to store them in a well-sealed plastic freezer-safe bag or container.
 Thaw the blondies to room temperature before serving.

 How do you cut blondies into perfect squares?